First Time User? Sign Up Now

 Diabetes.
 The risk for getting prediabetes and type 2 diabetes increases with age.
 Your risk may be higher if you are overweight, get little or no exercise, or have type 2 diabetes in your family.

 Thyroid problems.
-Women age 60 and older have the highest risk for hypothyroidism.
+Women have the highest risk for hypothyroidism.
 Some perimenopause-like symptoms may be caused by a thyroid problem.

 A healthy lifestyle may help you manage menopause symptoms.
 It can also help lower your risk for heart disease, osteoporosis, and other long-term health problems.